vipulnaik/working-drafts/lesswrong/preventing-reversing-and-addressing-data-leakage-some-thoughts.md

-* In other cases, it may make sense to openly share with a wider pool (if you're concerned about asymmetries between the subset of people who know).
+* In other cases, it may make sense to openly share with a wider pool (if you're concerned about asymmetries between the subset of people who know and the others who don't know).
 This can tamp down on speculation and the possibility of ongoing leaks.

 ### Make a judgment call about explicit sharing if you aren't sure if they saw it or not